 And so on.

-I’ve lumped all the physical elements of dad jokes into one handy section, because it is really a side platter to the main course.
+We’ve lumped all the physical elements of dad jokes into one handy section, because it is really a side platter to the main course.
 When you think dad joke, you really think of something verbal, but there are plenty of opportunities to clown around too.